therajusah/Lovable/backend/README.md

 ```bash
 npm run build:dev
 ```
-This creates a template with alias `lovable-dev`.
+This creates a template with alias `aisitebuilder-dev`.

 ### Production Template
 Build the production template:
 ```bash
 npm run build:prod
 ```
-This creates a template with alias `lovable`.
+This creates a template with alias `aisitebuilder`.

 ## Using the Template